<Back To Delta Vortex Page

 No matter what engine you use, the Delta Vortex typically comes out nose heavy, requiring tail weight to balance.
 With all that wing area, some extra weight is virtually undetectable in flight, but some modelers would rather have their teeth drilled than add dead weight to a plane.
 What they do is move two servos from the engine box (steering and throttle) way back in the wing.
 That allows the fuel tank, firewall, and engine to move back a couple of inches, usually resulting in a perfectly balanced model.

 Use high-quality, ball-bearing servos with at least 50 oz-in. of torque on the elevons.
-Personally, I'm more comfortable with servos in the 65 to 100 oz.-in. range.
+Personally, I'm more comfortable with digital servos in the 65 to 100 oz.-in. range.
+Digital servos have extra holding power at neutral, so they are superior to analog servos in resisting flutter.
 Servo prices and sizes have dropped so much in the past few years that it just doesn't make sense to use a borderline servo for anything.

 Always land wheels-side down!
 Okay, you knew that one already.
 Speaking of landings, the DV does fantastic nose-high landings, especially if the CG is towards the rear of the balance range shown on the plans.
 Even if it takes extra lead in the tail, experiment with moving the CG back to improve your DV's aerobatic capabilities and its landing characteristics.
 You'll probably find it's worth the effort and extra weight.